top of page

 Have a Loose Tooth?

 One common dental emergency is usually caused by traumatic impact injuries such as slip and fall while playing contact sports.
 So long as the tooth remains in its socket and is still connected to the nerves, tissue, and blood vessels, you likely will not need a root canal to keep it healthy.
-But scheduling an appointment with your dentist as soon as possible is important.
+However, scheduling an appointment with your dentist as soon as possible is essential.
 However, if you have a loose tooth, it will be considered a serious dental emergency.
 Take the following precautionary measures if you are facing a similar issue:

 • Keep your tooth in place and avoid playing with it.